-- inject() performs dependency injection upon the given object.
-The container performs Java EE component environment injection, according to the semantics required by the Java EE platform specification, sets the value of all injected fields, and calls all initializer methods, as defined in Section 5.5.2, "Injection of fields and initializer methods". - postConstruct() calls the @PostConstruct callback, if it exists, according to the semantics required by the Java EE platform specification. - preDestroy() calls the @PreDestroy callback, if it exists, according to the semantics required by the Java EE platform specification.
+- inject () performs dependency injection upon the given object.
+The container performs Java EE component environment injection, according to the semantics required by the Java EE platform specification, sets the value of all injected fields, and calls all initializer methods, as defined in Section 5.5.2. - postConstruct () calls the @PostConstruct callback, if it exists, according to the semantics required by the Java EE platform specification. - preDestroy() calls the @PreDestroy callback, if it exists, according to the semantics required by the Java EE platform specification.